GraphOS Router Release Lifecycle

 The diagram below shows the timelines with the lifecycle stages of our currently live major releases:

-This timeline is subject to change.
+This timeline is subject to change for future LTS releases.

 Release Lifecycle